-It’s officially tourist season in Uzes.
-By the first of May all of the shops that closed for winter are open.
+It’s officially tourist season by the first of May in Uzès.
+The shops that closed for winter are open.
 The town is becoming lively again with art shows and fun things to fill your day.

 Last week I was off to visit Geoffrey to resume our “play dates” — yes, he’s back!

 An advertising flyer for the opening of an art expo was stuck to the front door of his house.
-Fortunately, I noticed it because the opening for the exhibit was that day.
-Instead of going to dinner, as planned, we made a quick decision to attend the expo.
+Fortunately, I noticed it because the exhibit was that day.
+Instead of going to dinner, as planned, we quickly attended the expo.
 First, there would be plenty of food and wine and, second, we would meet some new and old friends.

-Arriving at the Gallery Indigo, Geoffrey and I were among rooms full of guests — some were invited, others joined from off the street.
-Various yummy things were being served, including a variety of pizzas in small bites, as well as seafood, cheese and sausages in puffed pastries.
-A choice of red, white and rose wines was waiting for guests to serve themselves.
+Geoffrey and I were among rooms full of guests at Gallery Indigo- some were invited, others joined from off the street.
+Various yummy things were being served, including pizzas in small bites and seafood, cheese, and sausages in puffed pastries.
+A choice of red, white, and rose wines was waiting for guests to serve themselves.

 Definitely not an art critic, yet I was … and still am intrigued by some of these paintings — especially the “portraits.”

-The faces are quite compelling.
+The faces are pretty compelling.
 Perhaps it’s their innocence shown in unexpected guises that draws me in.

 Also displayed were larger paintings with totally different themes.